codr4life/snabl/README.md

 ```

 #### Multiple Dispatched
 Snabl supports dispatching functions on multiple arguments, as opposed to only the type of ```this``` in most languages.
-Each function name may have multiple implementations with the same number of arguments/results but different types.
+Each function name may have multiple implementations with the same number of arguments as long as they have different types.

 ```
 ```